hybridink/hybrid.ink/submit/fiction.md

 # Fiction Submissions

 {{site.name}} is keenly interested in the stories we all have to tell and the unique ways we tell them.
+We are particularly focused on the publication and advancement of LGBTQIA+ writing.

 Long form (novellas to novels) --- ***Closed***{: class="closed" }
 :   {{site.brand}} is not currently accepting novel queries.